mxiuwang/git-practice/Scenario_5/readme.md

             $ git cherry-pick --continue
             ```
         1. If necessary, type `:q` then press enter in your terminal to exit the confirmation message.
-    1. Run `git log`, and observe that the order of commits matches the commit diagram.
     </details>

     <details>